Phuc1995/Live_Stream_App_Demo/README.md

 - [**Account**]:
  	+ User: register via Account Google or google mail.
  	+ Admin: admin@gmail.com pass: admin123
+ - If have any issue with the build local, you can use the link (https://drive.google.com/drive/u/0/folders/1_brVPricc7e5eq4_UjfNCGNWKS_ttLZu) to download the app(Android).
+I hope that will not happen.

 ## Estimation for task:
 - **Read and analyze requirement**: 1h